Xiaojieqiu/Census_BEAM/README.md

 #Analysis for "Branched single-cell trajectories reveal regulators of cell fate decisions"

 ## Introduction
-This distribution automates generation of all analysis and figure generation performed for our manuscript, "Branched single-cell trajectories reveal regulators of cell fate decisions".
-In addition to the scripts that recreate the analysis, this distribution additionally includes:
+This distribution automates all analysis and figure generation performed for our manuscript, "Branched single-cell trajectories reveal regulators of cell fate decisions".
+In addition to the scripts that recreate the analysis, this distribution also includes:

 1. An alpha version of Monocle 2.0 (file: "monocle_1.99.0.tar.gz"), which will be released publicly as the next major release of Monocle through both GitHub and Bioconductor as an R package.